arciera/server/README.md

-# ArchCraft Minecraft Server Clone
+# ArchCraft

-ArchCraft is a minimalistic, modular, and lightweight Minecraft server clone written in TypeScript and powered by Node.js.
+ArchCraft is a minimalistic, modular, and lightweight Minecraft server written in TypeScript and powered by Node.js.

 ## Features